Species | Species Profiles | Pine Marten

 Recent abundance estimates suggest that the total population of pine marten in Ireland is approximately 2,700 individuals, making it Ireland’s rarest native mammal species.
 There are number of factors that can impact on pine marten populations including land use planning, forest management practices such as harvesting, habitat fragmentation, inbreeding, illegal persecution either through generic poisoning or deliberate killing and destruction of forest/scrub habitat for development.
 Pine marten are susceptible to habitat loss and human persecution in Ireland, and due to their low population size and slow breeding performance should be seen as vulnerable for the foreseeable future.

-Written by Dr Declan O’Mahony
+Dr Declan O’Mahony

 Dr Declan O’Mahony is a wildlife ecologist and has been conducting research on mammals for over 12 years.
 He has been working with pine marten in Ireland for the last seven years conducting basic and applied research on this important species.
 His interest in pine marten was influenced by the general lack of knowledge and data on the species’ ecology and conservation status in Ireland, despite its protected status.
 Currently, he is most interested in undertaking further research on pine marten ecology and developing conservation management strategies for the species with key stakeholders (i.e. forest companies) that minimise any impacts of forest management.
 Some references are included below.

 - O’Meara, D., Sheehy, E., Turner, P., O’Mahony, D., Harrington, A., Denman, H., Lawton, C., MacPherson, J., & O’Reilly, C. (2013) Non-invasive multi-species monitoring: real-time PCR detection of small mammal and squirrel prey DNA in pine marten (Martes martes) scats Acta Theriologica